aiven/aiven-docs/docs/tools/kubernetes.md

 for
 Aiven](https://console.aiven.io/signup?utm_source=devportal&utm_campaign=k8s-operator&utm_content=post)
 (and enjoy a free trial for new accounts).
-Once you have your account set, please generate and note down the
-[authentication token](/docs/platform/howto/create_authentication_token) and your project name, they will be used to authenticate the
-Kubernetes operator with Aiven's API.
+Once you have your account set, generate and copy the [token](/docs/platform/howto/create_authentication_token) and your project name, they will be used to authenticate the Kubernetes operator with Aiven's API.

 ### Install the operator

-Once you have a Kubernetes cluster and an Aiven authentication token, we can proceed to install the operator.
+Once you have a Kubernetes cluster and an Aiven token, we can proceed to install the operator.

 Install the `cert-manager` with the command below.
 It is used to manage